Skip to content

 The Hashemite University invited HIH to speak about Sustainable Culinary Tourism on 24 May 2023 at the 3rd International Conference of Tourism Management & Heritage Conservation, held under the Patronage of His Royal Highness Prince Hassan bin Talal.

-Taking an educational approach, we presented “The Case for Embedding Sustainable Culinary Tourism in Jordan’s National Tourism Strategy” and described the summary and rationale for an 8-week Minor by HIH for Culinary Academies and Universities of Applied Sciences.
+Taking an educational approach, we presented “The Case for Embedding Sustainable Culinary Tourism in Jordan’s National Tourism Strategy” outlining the rationale for an 8-week Minor by HIH for Culinary Academies and Universities of Applied Sciences.

 Our key message addressed an audience of educators and future tourism & hospitality leaders that Culinary Tourism is an essential solution for the future of tourism in the Kingdom.
 Connecting local value chains from-farm-to-fork while preserving culinary heritage and modernizing cuisine, brings multiple benefits to multiple sectors: agriculture, culture, and tourism.